 Your CGM device can also predict future glucose levels based on past data.
 Arrows on the screen will indicate which direction your glucose level is heading.
 Over time, this real-time flow of information can help you become more aware of how diabetes affects your body.
 For example, you might discover that your glucose levels fluctuate after eating certain foods or engaging in strenuous exercise.
 In addition, your healthcare provider can also use the data to adjust your insulin dosing and optimize your overall diabetes regimen.

 With all this information may come confusion at first.
 You should expect a bit of a learning curve as you get used to CGM.
-Alto’s care team and pharmacists are always an easy text message, in-app chat, or phone call away should you have any questions as you learn the ins and outs of your device.
+Alto’s care team and pharmacists are always an easy in-app message or phone call away should you have any questions as you learn the ins and outs of your device.
 In no time at all, you’ll find yourself switching out sensors and analyzing trends with ease.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.